Updated: July 3, 2021

 If you don’t have savings, then you’re probably just one financial emergency away from serious debt trouble.
-Study your cashflow as soon as you can, minimize expenses and try to build additional sources of income.
+Study your cash flow as soon as you can, minimize expenses, and build additional income sources.

 2. You’re not paying your credit card balance in full.

 Before someone drowns in credit card debt, there would several months when they couldn’t pay off their credit card balance in full.
 If you’re at this stage, immediately stop using your credit card, and commit to a debt payment strategy.

 3. You’ve been declined a credit card transaction for going over the credit limit.

 When this happens, you probably don’t monitor your spending, much less your credit card purchases.
 Take your credit card out of your wallet, and don’t use it until you’re able to pay off all your debts.

 4. You’ve been frequently missing the payment due date of your bills.